KCtoday City Guide Live

 Nearby: Washington Square Park, Crown Center, Grand Coffee Co.

 It’s hard to miss this giant marquee-style sign, especially when it’s lit up at night.
-Fun fact: it used to be a Coca-Cola sign until Western Auto bought the building and replaced the sign in 1952.
+Fun fact: It used to spell out Coca-Cola until Western Auto bought the building and replaced the sign in 1952.

 Union Station